NExxT-Development/FirePanel-Core/README.md

 # FirePanel-Core

-Code PHP code for FirePanel
+Code PHP code for SkyPanel

 + **This repository will only contains all backend codes for FirePanel | Please also read the commit description for in-depth descriptions of every commits**